PaoloLanaro/PointerBooth/README.md

 This program requires [OpenCV](https://opencv.org/), [JSON for Modern C++](https://github.com/nlohmann/json), and the [STBI image library](https://github.com/nothings/stb) to function.

-*OpenCV* is used for its camera capture and video capabilities, *JSON for Modern C++* is used to read and write filter configurations, and the STBI library is used for image (and more specifically pixel) manipulation.
+- *OpenCV* for its camera capture and video capabilities.
+- *JSON for Modern C++* to read and write filter configurations.
+- *STBI library* for image (and more specifically pixel) manipulation.

 ## Build
- - Ensure all required libraries are installed
+ - Ensure all required libraries are installed.

 ## Usage
 #### COMMAND LINE MODE